 What's quite interesting is how music can change your emotions, or boost them.
 When you're going through a breakup, a song about heartbreak can help get your emotions out.
 A more upbeat song can help you mask your feelings.
 Everyone is affected by music and uses music to let their emotions out, in a different way.
 Music can be the reason why you cry during a sad scene in a movie.
 Putting funny music over something unfunny can make it humorous.

 How does it work?
 Well, you can look at music as a kind of an illusion of the senses.
 Technically, music is just a series of sounds.
-Evolved apes make their grunts and play on instruments.
 However, because of how the music is sequenced, our brain puts the sound in order and gives the song a new meaning.
 Music does this by having some structure, and a good musician needs to structure it in a unique way that the person does not expect.

-Music works by tapping into the primitive parts of our mind.
+Music works by tapping into the primitive parts of our brain.
 These parts are usually associated with reward, emotion, and motivation.
-When you hear the notes of a song, your brain will sync up with the sounds of the music and is good at predicting what the next beat will be.
+When you hear the notes of a song, your brain syncs up with the sounds of the music and can tell what the next beat will be.
 This is how some people groove to the music.

 Often, music is met with a reward.
 When you listen to a progressive rock song, you are expecting unique twists and turns throughout the music.
 When that happens, you feel like you're rewarded.